MichaelBlume/ultimate-mega-meta-crossover/characters.md

 couple friends of Shea’s, stuck in physics

-"Ast kiranann kair soth-arn suh kali jalaran" hissing sibilants, bolt of fire
+"Ast kiranann kair soth-arn suh kali jalaran" hissing sibilants, bolt of fire -- [Raistlin Majere](https://en.wikipedia.org/wiki/Raistlin_Majere)

 girl, winged creatures, playing a piano that fell out of the sky, brightly colored pets breathing fire and blinking in and out of existence

-muscular man lenticular crystal of a thousand colors on his wrist
+muscular man lenticular crystal of a thousand colors on his wrist -- [Kimball Kinnison](https://en.wikipedia.org/wiki/Lensman_series)

 sensuous woman whose deep oaken irises were marred by a single crimson-red dart